gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+### 0.3.5
+Added support for additional custom HTTP headers.
+Thanks to @jcstover !
 ### 0.3.4
 Added support for switching response based on complex JSON request, using JSONPath.  (see issue #14)  Thanks to @priyagampa !
 ### 0.3.3